linhnguyen-gt/Hackintosh-Acer-Swift3-SF315-52G/README.md

 <li>HDMI: Just works after Sleep/Wake, LOL</li><br>
 <h1>Hardware</h1><br>
 <h3>Graphics</h3><br>
-<li>Integrated Intel UHD Graphics 620 support is handled by https://github.com/acidanthera/WhateverGreen, and configured in the
-=PciRoot(0x0)/Pci(0x2,0x0)= section of config.plist.
+<li>Integrated Intel UHD Graphics 620 support is handled by https://github.com/acidanthera/WhateverGreen,and configured in the PciRoot(0x0)/Pci(0x2,0x0) section of config.plist.
 The Nvidia GPU MX150 is not supported due to hardware differences and lack of driver support in macOS.
 It is disabled to save power.</li><br>